 Let's talk about five maintenance items your car needs at 100k miles.
 Although this varies between year, make and model, we'll touch on five things worth replacing if they're still original equipment when an old ride reaches 100,000 miles.

-This article is especially important for those that buy an automobile with an unknown maintenance history.
+This article becomes even more important for those that buy an automobile with an unknown maintenance history.
 When people are looking for affordable transportation the cars they have to choose from, often fall in the 10 year old category.

-Vehicles from this age bracket come with extended life fluids and maintenance items designed to be serviced at this point in the automobiles life cycle.
+Vehicles from this age bracket often come with extended life fluids and maintenance items designed for scheduled replacement at this point in the automobiles life cycle.

-In some cases you might find a seller that decided to bail out of this car before performing these needed services.
-If your goal is to get another 10 years, 100,000 miles behind the wheel of this ride, take a look at these items and then compare them to service intervals in your factory issued owner’s manual.
+However, in some cases you might find a seller decided to bail out of the car before performing these needed services.
+If your goal is to get another 10 years, 100,000 miles behind the wheel of this ride, take a look at these items.
+Then compare them to service intervals in the vehicle specific factory issued owner’s manual.

 Sidebar: Test your auto repair and maintenance knowledge with this quick 5 question car repair quiz.
 Not only is it fun, but you might learn something at the same time.